travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 ## The Build Matrix

 When you combine the three main configuration options above, Travis CI will run your tests against a matrix of all possible combinations.
-Two key matrix dimensions are:
+Three key matrix dimensions are:

 * Runtime to test against
 * Environment variables with which you can configure your build scripts
+* Exclusions and allowed failures

 Below is an example configuration for a rather big build matrix that expands to <strong>28&nbsp;individual</strong> builds.